akvo/akvo-flow-docs/docs/topic/dashboard/3-devices.rst

 *In 02.
 Notification details*, enter the email address to which you'd like to send the survey file.
 You can enter just one email address.

 Once you are finished, click the Send File button.
 You'll see a confirmation pop-up.
 Check your email for an email from "FLOW" with the subject line "FLOW bootstrap file."
 The email will contain a link to download the bootstrap file.
 Click the link to download the file to your computer.

-**To transfer the file on to to your device:**

-Link to app section on this
+Once you've done that, you can transfer the file to your device by connecting it to the same computer where you downloaded the survey file.